nico6bury/usda-flight-mill/README.md

 ## Reading the Output Files

-[add bits about what we learn form the data and how to read the output files.]
+[add bits about what we learn from the data and how to read the output files.]

 ## Sample Files